 Further engineering and refinement was completed in 2022 on the processing facility with plans to incorporate a Whole Ore Leach ("WOL") process followed by Merrill-Crowe recovery and onsite refining.
 Initial plant lay-out and flowsheets with associated capital and operating cost estimates were completed.
 Engineering is at an advanced stage.
 Metallurgical testing is complete, indicating excellent gold recovery.
-Final equipment sizing has been has been completed and updated engineering drawings are in progress.
+Final equipment sizing has been completed.
 Further updates to the mine design commenced in Q1 2023 and a Preliminary Economic Assessment (PEA) was released in June 2023.
-The Preliminary Economic Assessment supports a high-grade gold underground mining operation at Copperstone producing an average of 40,765 payable oz gold per year for just over a 5-and-a-half-year mine life.
+The Preliminary Economic Assessment supports a high-grade gold underground mining operation at Copperstone producing an average of 40,765 payable oz gold per year for just over a five-and-a-half-year mine life.
 Sabre Gold management worked with Hard Rock Consulting, LLC ("HRC") to complete the PEA, which included comprehensive reviews of the construction, operations and costs, to provide confidence for potential project commencement and completion within budget and schedule.
 Trade off studies on initial capital items and initial earthworks will commence as soon as the Company moves towards a formal construction decision.